servo-php/fluidxml/documents/ReadMe.md

 <img src="https://bytebucket.org/daniele_orlando/hosting/raw/master/Servo_logo.png" height="64px" alt="Servo-PHP Logo"/>

 FluidXML is a PHP library, under the Servo PHP framework umbrella ☂,<br/>
-specifically designed to manipulate XML documents with a concise<br/>
+designed to manipulate XML documents with a **concise** and **fluent** interface.
-and fluent interface.

-It leverages XPath and the fluent programming pattern to be fun and effective.
+It leverages XPath and the fluent programming pattern to be **fun and effective**.

 **STOP generating XML documents with template engines.**<br/>
 **STOP using the boring and verbose DOMDocument.**

-FluidXML has been specifically designed to bring XML manipulation to the next level.
+FluidXML has been created to bring XML manipulation to the next level.

 ```php
 $book = new FluidXml();